Travel doesn’t have to be expensive!

-It’s also incredibly affordable to visit, and can be traveled to on a budget as little as $35/day!
+It’s also incredibly affordable to visit, and can be traveled to on a budget of as little as $35/day!

 Spending $35/day in Estonia, you can sleep in dorms, eat a mix of cooked and local meals, wander the cities and explore the national parks.

-Typically, a bed in a dorm in Estonia goes for about $8-$15 a night, food costs range from $4-$15 daily.
+Typically, a bed in a dorm in Estonia goes for about $8-$15 a night, and food costs range from $4-$15 daily.